tomashco/mamakitchen/DOCS.md

 # Mamakitchen
-Mamakitchen wants to be a meals marketplace open to every chef that wants to sell his food.
+Mamakitchen wants to be the homemade recipes marketplace, ideally open to every chef that wants to sell his own food.
-Through the platform every Chef is able to show his personal selection of meals and let the user place his order.
+Through the platform the Chef is able to show his personal selection of recipes, together with a description of his own kitchen and of himself.
+The user can navigate through each kitchen, select the quantity of meals that he wants and place an order

 ## For Chefs:
+- Sign in
-- Login
+- Login/Logout
-  - new Kitchen OR edit Kitchen <-- same component, prefilled with kitchen data if present
+  - Create new kitchen OR edit the existing one
-    - add/modify kitchen description (see ## Kitchen page)
+    - add/modify kitchen name, description and Chef description;
-    - add/modify new dishes (i.e. todolist)
-      - a/m image
-      - a/m name
-      - a/m description
-      - a/m max quantity
+    - add/modify recipes (add/modify image and description and max quantity available)
-    - define/modify availability

 ## Unlogged users:
 - see a list of kitchens;